bsmith89/longev-mgen/doc/submission.md

 4-fold in ACA treated mice.
-This species, defined at a 97% identity threshold of the 16S rRNA gene V4 region and designated as OTU-1, was classified as a member of the family _Muribaculaceae_ in order Bacteroidales.
+This species, defined at a 97% identity threshold of the 16S rRNA gene V4 region and designated as OTU-1, was classified as a member of the family _Muribaculaceae_ in the order Bacteroidales.
 OTU-1 was also present and abundant at UT but was not significantly more abundant in ACA treated mice relative to controls.
-Instead, a different _Muribaculaceae_ species, designated OTU-4, was found to be highly abundant and 4-fold enriched in ACA-treated mice, but was nearly absent at UM and TJL.
+Instead, a different _Muribaculaceae_ species, designated OTU-4, was found to be highly abundant and enriched 4-fold in ACA-treated mice, but was nearly absent at UM and TJL.
-Other _Muribaculaceae_ were also identified as among the most abundant members of the mouse gut microbiota across the three sites, although none of these were found to be enriched in ACA treatment.
+Other _Muribaculaceae_ were also identified as among the most abundant members of the mouse gut microbiota across the three sites, although none of these were found to be enriched during ACA treatment.

-Members of the family _Muribaculaceae_---previously referred to as the S24-7 after an early clone [@s247clone; @Salzman2002],
+Members of the family _Muribaculaceae_---previously referred to as family S24-7 after an early clone [@s247clone; @Salzman2002],
 <!--
 TODO: Convert s247clone reference to an inlined URL as requested by mSphere.